christianengineer/christianengineer.github.io/_posts/2023-11-21-legalmind-ai-for-legal-analysis.md

 ---
-title: LegalMind - AI for Legal Analysis
 date: 2023-11-21
+description: Some of the AI tools and libraries we'll be using include Natural Language Processing (NLP) with libraries such as NLTK and spaCy for text analysis.
+layout: article
 permalink: posts/legalmind-ai-for-legal-analysis
-layout: article
+title: Complex Legal Analysis, LegalMind AI for Analyzing Legal Documents
 ---

 ## AI LegalMind - AI for Legal Analysis Repository